flotisable/FlotisableStatusLine/README.md

 It will fade out for non-focused window

 ## File Name Field
-This field shows the file name relative to the current working directory
+This field shows the file name relative to the current working directory.
+It will be truncated when there is no enough space for the fields on the right.

 ## Cursor Position Field
 This field shows the cursor position with the following format